zeeshan-shah/pp3/README.md

 Add Record -> Add Employee's Salary:

+During testing, I evaluated the salary input validation in the HRIS application by entering different inputs.
+First, I entered an alphabetic input for the salary, which triggered an invalid input error message.
+Here's the input I used and the corresponding error message generated by the application:

+Input: "RANDOM"
+Error Message: "Invalid input!
+Enter a positive amount using only numbers (e.g., 5000) and/or the decimal point '.' (e.g., 4500.80)."

+Explanation: The application correctly identified that the entered input ("RANDOM") does not conform to the expected format for the salary.
+The error message provides clear instructions to the user, specifying that only positive amounts using numbers and/or the decimal point are allowed.
+It also provides examples to illustrate the correct format.
+This validation ensures that only valid salary values are accepted, preventing incorrect or inappropriate data entries.

+Next, I entered numeric values for the salary but included commas to represent thousands, such as "1000,00" and "100,000".
+The application considered these inputs as invalid and displayed the appropriate error message.
+The correct format for the salary input is without commas, such as "100000" for one hundred thousand or with decimal values like "20.50" for twenty dollars and fifty cents.
+This validation ensures consistency and accuracy in the salary data.

 ![Salary Input Validation Img:1](./documentation/images/code_run_18.png)
 ![Salary Input Validation Img:2](./documentation/images/code_run_19.png)
 ![Salary Input Validation Img:2](./documentation/images/code_run_20.png)

 Add Record -> Add Employee's Hire Date:

+During testing, I evaluated the hire date validation implemented in the HRIS application.
+To test the minimum age requirement, I entered a birthdate of "12-12-1990" and attempted to set the hire date as "01-01-2000".
+The application correctly identified that the employee's age does not meet the minimum requirement for employment, which is 18 years.
+Here's the input I used and the corresponding error message generated by the application:

+Input:
+Date of Birth: "12-12-1990"
+Hire Date: "01-01-2000"

+Error Message: "Invalid date!
+The employee does not meet the age requirement.
+The minimum age for employment is 18 years."

+Explanation: The application successfully detected that the employee's age, calculated based on the birthdate and hire date, falls below the minimum age requirement of 18 years.
+This validation ensures compliance with legal regulations and company policies regarding the minimum age for employment.
+By preventing the hiring of individuals who do not meet the age requirement, the application helps maintain legal compliance and protects the rights and well-being of employees.

 ![Hire Date Input Validation Img:1](./documentation/images/code_run_21.png)